Livability.com Unveils Annual List of America's Best Small to Mid-Sized Cities

-Data-Driven List Allows Users to Curate the 100 Best Places to Live with Affordability & Personalization in Mind
+Data-Driven List Curates the 100 Best Places to Live with Affordability & Personalization in Mind

 Per Livability's attention to cost of living, only cities with a median home value of $500,000 or less were included in the final Top 100 Best Places to Live.
 Analysis of average rent and home prices relative to income in each city is also part of the selection process.